datapartnership/datapartnership.github.io/README.md

 ## How does the site work?

 The site is a "statically generated site".
-This means, instead of running a web server with a database and a traditional content management system, we use a tool called a static site generator to transform the text into ready made html pages -- which can be served to the users at a blazing fast speed.
+This means, instead of running a web server with a database and a traditional content management system, we use a tool called a static site generator to transform the text into ready-made html pages -- which can be served to the users at a blazing fast speed.
 There are no databases, no complicated servers to manage, backup, run or keep secure.

 In "dev-speak", a traditional web development method might use something like "LAMP" stack (Linux, Apache, MySQL, PHP -- think Drupal) or "MEAN" stack (Mongo, Express, Angular, Node).
 This site uses ["JAM" Stack]( https://jamstack.org/): Javascript, API, Markdown.